 Your doctor may suspect an ulcer based on your symptoms and just start you on ulcer treatment.
 If you get better, they often don't do any tests.

 However, doctors may do tests if:

 Your symptoms are severe or aren't typical for ulcers

 Your symptoms didn't start until you were past age 45

 You don't get better after taking medicine

 The main test doctors do is:

-Endoscopy Endoscopy "Endo" means inside, and "scope" means look.
-So an endoscope is an instrument doctors use to look inside your body.
+Endoscopy Endoscopy Endoscope is an instrument doctors use to look inside your body.
 Endoscopes can also be used to do tests and treat diseases.
-Endoscopes are... read more (using a flexible viewing tube to look in your stomach)
+Endoscopes are tubes that have a light and a small video camera on... read more (using a flexible viewing tube to look in your stomach)

 During endoscopy, doctors usually take a biopsy (a sample of your tissue to look at under a microscope) to look for Helicobacter pylori bacteria or cancer.

 Acid-reducing drugs (such as proton pump inhibitors and histamine-2 blockers)